The absolute seawater entropy: Part II. Case studies: Numerical applications

-We cannot deduce from the study of previous few examples that absolute entropy is of interest elsewhere than in the polar regions, or even that it is of interest everywhere in these polar regions.
+We cannot deduce from the study of the previous few examples that absolute entropy is of interest elsewhere than in the polar regions, or even that it is of interest everywhere in these polar regions.
 We need to carry out other, more systematic, and therefore more global, studies.

-At first sight, the global study shown in the Figs.~\ref{Fig_WOA23_global} suggests that the surface mean standard (TEOS10) seawater entropy is almost everywhere similar to the absolute (third-law) version computed with the 1991-2020 annual means from the World Ocean Atlas 2023 (WOA23, quarter-degree resolution).
-This result is a priori somewhat disappointing, in the same ways as the potential and conservative temperatures almost overlap the absolute temperature for the SCICEX'96 vertical profile shown in the Fig.~\ref{Fig_TEOS10_SCICEX96_43}.
+At first sight, the global study shown in Figs.~\ref{Fig_WOA23_global} suggests that the surface mean standard (TEOS10) seawater entropy is almost everywhere similar to the absolute (third-law) version computed with the 1991-2020 annual means from the World Ocean Atlas 2023 (WOA23, quarter-degree resolution).
+This result is a priori somewhat disappointing, in the same ways as the potential and conservative temperatures almost overlap the absolute temperature for the SCICEX'96 vertical profile shown in Fig.~\ref{Fig_TEOS10_SCICEX96_43}.

-However, several differences can be guessed at the regional scale, such those shown in the Figs.~\ref{Fig_WOA23_regional_Arctic}, \ref{Fig_WOA23_regional_IndoAsie} and \ref{Fig_WOA23_regional_Mediter} and mainly corresponding to the regions with either large gradients in salinity, or small ($<32$~g~kg${}^{\,-1}$) or large ($>37$~g~kg${}^{\,-1}$) values of the salinity itself, as shown in many places in the Figs.~\ref{Fig_WOA23_global}.
-Among these regions are: the Arctic ocean; the Bay of Bengal; and the Western Europe.
+However, several differences can be guessed at the regional scale, such as those shown in Figs.~\ref{Fig_WOA23_regional_Arctic}, \ref{Fig_WOA23_regional_IndoAsie}, and \ref{Fig_WOA23_regional_Mediter} and mainly corresponding to the regions with either large gradients in salinity or small ($<32$~g~kg${}^{\,-1}$) or large ($>37$~g~kg${}^{\,-1}$) values of the salinity itself, as shown in many places in the last panel of Fig.~\ref{Fig_WOA23_global} for the difference (Abs$\,-\,$Std) in seawater entropy (dark blue negative and yellow, orange, and red positive values).
+Among these regions are the Arctic Ocean, the Bay of Bengal, and the Northeast Atlantic and Mediterranean Seas.

 The noisy appearance of the contours of certain (global) fields plotted with the GMT graphic tool is similar to the noise clearly existing in the corresponding graphs (not shown) plotted directly from the WOA23 site and with the same quarter-degree resolution.